duderand/canireach/README.md

 * Do not add depencies to other domains (like fonts).
 * Keep jQuery to a minimum.

-## Continous Deployment

-This code is automatically deployed to http://canireach.azurewebsites.net/

 ## TODO

 * add push of test results